Hernandezn/jenkins-cicd/README.md

 - **JavaScript**

   Front-end scripting used for immediate front-end feedback/event handling, custom generation of tables, AJAX/promise data retrieval, and management of custom-populated UI elements via DOM manipulation.

+## Features

+- **Employee Users**

+  An employee user can log in, add a new reimbursement request, check his or her current reimbursement statuses, and log out using clean, simple, self-explanatory buttons & interfaces.

+- **Finance Manager Users**

+  A finance manager can log in as normal, view all reimbursement requests for every user, accept & reject reimbursement requests, and log out using a clean, intuitive UI.

 Project was commissioned as a paid assignment by Revature, LLC.